go-echarts/statsview/README.md

 ## Configuration

 Statsview gets a variety of configurations for the users.
-Everyone could customzie thier favorite charts style.
+Everyone could customize their favorite charts style.

 ```golang
 // WithInterval sets the interval(in millisecond) of collecting and pulling metrics